jbkunst/d3-chessboard/README.md

 A chessboard in D3.
 No CSS, no images, no (chess) validations, just a chessboard using the spirit of [reusable charts](http://bost.ocks.org/mike/chart/).

+## Live Demo

+You can see how it looks [here](https://rawgit.com/jbkunst/vizs/master/d3-chessboard/index.html).

 ## How to use

 1. Choose you selector!